Brasero (software)

 Brasero is a free and open-source disc-burning program for Unix-like operating systems, it serves as a graphical front-end (using GTK) to cdrtools, cdrskin, growisofs, and (optionally) libburn.
-Licensed under the terms of the GNU General Public License.
+It is licensed under the terms of the GNU General Public License.

 History

 Brasero was developed by Philippe Rouquier & Luis Medinas.
 The project was originally named Bonfire, but was renamed after the Spanish word brasero for a small heater used to provide warmth for people sitting at a table.

 Early releases of the application were well received.
 In a review in April 2007 published in Free Software Magazine Robin Monks concluded:

 After further development and the inclusion of Brasero 0.7.1 in Ubuntu 8.04 Hardy Heron in April 2008 the application received further press reviews.
 In May 2008 Ryan Paul of Ars Technica said:

 Brasero was later integrated into GNOME and the version numbers were aligned with GNOME desktop version numbering.
 Ars Technica reviewed Brasero 2.26, then the newest version, in March 2009, saying:

 Brasero was at one time the default CD/DVD application in the GNOME desktop, but with more modern computer hardware omitting optical drives, it was removed from the GNOME core feature set with version 3.8 in 2013.